SADmitry/kv/README.md

-# MoniepointKV — a networked, persistent key–value store (Java 21)
+# KV — a networked, persistent key–value store (Java 21)

 A compact take‑home implementation of a Bitcask‑style append‑only KV store with a tiny HTTP API, built on **Java 21** (standard library only).
 Targets **Amazon Corretto 21**.
 No third‑party dependencies.

 ---